Precalculus by Richard Wright

 20. Problem Solving

-21. To produce the next popular toy, a company has to pay a factory $50,000 to set up the production line.
-They also have to pay $5 per item for the raw materials and labor.
+21. To produce the next popular toy, a company pays a factory $50,000 to set up the production line.
+They also pay $5 per item for the raw materials and labor.
 Write a function for the average cost to produce x items.
 Then describe what happens to the average cost as the factory produces a large number of toys.

 22. Mixed Review